 Risa Breckman, LCSW, Dr. Robert Abrams, and Dr. Jason Karlawish recognized a startling gap in adult protective service (APS) worker training: that the people on the front lines of elder abuse have not been formally trained to assess decision-making capacity.

-With funding from the New York Community Trust, they embarked on an innovative curriculum to teach non-psychiatrists how to assess decision-making capacity, and demonstrated this could be done feasibly by many classes of aging professionals including APS professionals.
+With funding from the New York Community Trust, they embarked on an innovative curriculum, the Interview for Decisional Abilities (IDA), to teach non-psychiatrists how to assess decision-making capacity, and demonstrated this could be done feasibly by many classes of aging professionals including APS professionals.
 This enables patients with capacity to retain the dignity to make their own decisions, but saves lives in situations where bad decisions are being made irrationally due to medical illness.